Industrial air pollution in our communities

 The ripple effects of industrial air pollution

-In addition to carbon emissions that contribute to the impacts of climate change, these facilities emit a range of air pollutants, including fine particulate matter, carcinogens, mercury, lead, arsenic, sulfur dioxide, and acid gases.
+In addition to carbon emissions that contribute to the impacts of climate change, industrial facilities emit a range of air pollutants, including fine particulate matter, carcinogens, mercury, lead, arsenic, sulfur dioxide, and acid gases.
 These pollutants can aggravate asthma and other respiratory conditions and be particularly harmful to sensitive populations, including children and the elderly.

 Harm to local communities

-While communities of color have already been forced to compromise their health and wellbeing for generations and despite ongoing efforts to strengthen federal and state air quality protections, industrial air pollution remains a pervasive problem in the South.
+Despite ongoing efforts to strengthen federal and state air quality protections, industrial air pollution remains a pervasive problem in the South.

 Holding polluters accountable